The meaning of the Greek word parados from which we take paradoi?

 Paradoi inspires investors and firms to grow and defend business value in an age of digital disruption.

-Longevity – I believe in emotional compound interest and that the value of relationships grow over time
+- Longevity – I believe in emotional compound interest and that the value of relationships grows over time

 We are the middle of dramatic change to the way organisations are run and how they grow.
 So it seems that new models of organisation are being invented every day.
 The passing of cradle to grave employment patterns, collaborative rather than directive leadership and the democratisation of intellectual property and ideas is jumping over traditional ways of managing and organising.